- What are medical x-rays?

 One type of x-ray detector is photographic film, but there are many other types of detectors that are used to produce digital images.
 The x-ray images that result from this process are called radiographs.

 How do medical x-rays work?

 To create a radiograph, a patient is positioned so that the part of the body being imaged is located between an x-ray source and an x-ray detector.
 When the machine is turned on, x-rays travel through the body and are absorbed in different amounts by different tissues, depending on the radiological density of the tissues they pass through.
-Radiological density is determined by both the density and the atomic number of the materials being imaged.
+Radiological density is determined by both the density and the atomic number (the number of protons in an atom’s nucleus) of the materials being imaged.
 For example, structures such as bone contain calcium, which has a higher atomic number than most tissues.
 Because of this property, bones readily absorb x-rays and, thus, produce high contrast on the x-ray detector.
 As a result, bony structures appear whiter than other tissues against the black background of a radiograph.
 Conversely, x-rays travel more easily through less radiologically dense tissues such as fat and muscle, as well as through air-filled cavities such as the lungs.
 These structures are displayed in shades of gray on a radiograph.

 When are medical x-rays used?

 Listed below are examples of examinations and procedures that use x-ray technology to either diagnose or treat disease: